 Each seminar is offered as a week-long intensive course with pre- and post-coursework.
 The Dissertation Seminar should be completed as the last seminar because it transitions the student into the ministry project phase of the program.

-Professional doctoral seminars are offered on Midwestern's main campus in Kansas City, Missouri, as well as through online and non-residential seminars via an exception to ATS standard E and G residency requirements.
+Professional doctoral seminars are offered on Midwestern's main campus in Kansas City, Missouri, as well as through online and non-residential seminars via an exception to ATS standard.

 Status